Your body goes through profound changes during pregnancy and massage can be of physical and emotional benefit. It can help:

 Following a detailed consultation and provided there are no contraindications, this one hour massage will be specifically tailored to your needs, whatever your stage of pregnancy.
-Lying on your side, supported by pillows, a range of massage, stretching and mobilisation techniques can help improve circulation, ease tight muscles and restricted joints, as well as leaving you feeling relaxed and pampered.
+Lying on your side, supported by pillows, a range of massage techniques can help ease tight muscles and restricted joints, as well as leaving you feeling relaxed and rejuvenated.

 Is massage during pregnancy safe?

 Massage during a healthy, uncomplicated pregnancy is both safe and beneficial when carried out by a therapist with the appropriate level of training and expertise.
-In 2010, I completed a post graduate diploma specialising in pregnancy, labour and post-natal massage.
-The course is accredited by the Association of Physical and Natural Therapists, a member of the British Complementary Medicine Association.
+Both the NHS and the Royal College of Obstetricians and Gynaecologists recommend massage for managing back pain during pregnancy.

 Post natal massage